grefel/extendscriptApiDocTransformations/README.md

 ## XSLT Transformation
 This basically a three step process:

 1. Merge the Source files and get rid of namespace bugs with `mergeFiles.xslt`
-2. Fix DOM Structure for further processing with `mergeFiles.xslt`
+2. Fix DOM Structure for further processing with `fixDom.xsl`
-3. Transform DOM Structure to DITA Topics and create a DITA Map with `dom2dita.xsl`
+3. Transform DOM Structure to DITA Topics and create a DITA Map with `dom2dita.xsl` You'll find the results in domOut

+Please note: For a readable output format you've to set up an [DITA-OT Transformation](http://dita-ot.github.io/).

 # License